-The AD7476/AD7477/AD7478 are, respectively, 12-bit, 10-bit, and 8-bit, fast, micropower, single-supply ADCs.
+The AD7476/AD7477/AD7478 are, respectively, fast, micropower, 12-bit, 10-bit, and 8-bit, single supply, A/D converters.
 The parts can be operated from a 2.35 V to 5.25 V supply.
 When operated from either a 5 V supply or a 3 V supply, the AD7476/AD7477/AD7478 are capable of throughput rates of 1 MSPS when provided with a 20 MHz clock.

-The AD7476/AD7477/AD7478 provide the user with an on-chip, track-and-hold ADC, and a serial interface housed in a tiny 6-lead SOT-23 package, which offers the user considerable space saving advantages over alternative solutions.
-The serial clock input accesses data from the part and also provides the clock source for the successive-approximation ADC.
-The analog input range is 0 V to $V{\rm DD}$ .
+The AD7476/AD7477/AD7478 provide the user with an on-chip track/hold, A/D converter, and a serial interface housed in a tiny 6-lead SOT-23 package, which offers the user considerable space-saving advantages over alternative solutions.
+The serial clock input accesses data from the part and also provides the clock source for the successive-approximation A/D converter.
+The analog input range is 0 to V{DD} .
 An external reference is not required for the ADC, nor is there a reference on-chip.
 The reference for the AD7476/AD7477/AD7478 is derived from the power supply and thus gives the widest dynamic input range.